fstagni/DIRACDocs/source/DeveloperGuide/ReleaseProcedure/index.rst

 =====================
-Creating a release
+Creating a Project
 =====================

 ------------
 Motivation
 ------------

-DIRAC is used by several virtual organizations.
+DIRAC is used by several user communities.
 Some of them are creating their own modules for DIRAC.
 These modules require a certain version of DIRAC in order to function properly.
 Virtual organizations have to be able to create their own releases of their modules and install them seamlessly with *dirac-install*.
+This is achieved by creating and releasing software projects in the DIRAC framework.

 -------------------
 Releases schema